crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 the "bounded TSO" x86 model, where you don't need to issue the expensive `MFENCE` barrier (think: seqcst-fence) in `pop()`.
 Also, [this paper][chase-lev-weak] presents a version of Chase-Lev deque for ARMv7 that doesn't issue an `isync`-like fence, while the proposed implementation issues some.
-Probably `Consume` is relevant for the latter.
+Probably `Consume` is relevant for the latter case.
 These further optimizations are left as future work.